Villfuk02/Project-Nitrogen/Documentation/Notes/Battle.md

 - use fixed updates for game logic
     - 20Hz
     - fixed time step 0.05s
-    - options to speed up - increasing fixed update rate
+    - options to speed up or possibly pause - changing fixed update rate
 - interpolate positions and visuals on Update
 - many visuals are game-speed agnostic
     - use unscaledDeltaTime